agude/agude.github.io/_drafts/2020-08-31-python_patterns_map_filter.md

 {% include lead_image.html %}

-Computers are great at doing a simple action over and over again.
+Computers are great at performing a simple action over and over again.
 A common way to make them do such a task is to store data in a list and iterate over it with a for loop, calling a function for each item.